Cricket: Maxwell ton fires Australia to T20 series sweep

 Dhoni soon joined the party as the veteran wicketkeeper-batsman hit 3 fours and 3 sixes before falling to Pat Cummins.

+"Australia outplayed us in all departments and deserved to win.
+190 is a good total on most grounds," said Kohli.

+"But if there is so much dew as there was tonight and when you have an innings like what Glenn Maxwell played, nothing much you can do."

-The two teams now head into five one-day internationals starting Saturday in Hyderabad.
+The two teams now head into five one-day internationals starting on Saturday in Hyderabad.